Summary of Qualifications for a Resume

 A summary of qualifications is an introductory resume section that provides a brief overview of your most impressive skills, experience, and achievements.
 Once you’ve written the rest of your resume, choose the best 4-6 points that are relevant to the job that you are applying for.
 Be sure to quantify your accomplishments with numbers and data and tailor your summary of qualifications to each position.

 Need help putting together a polished resume?
-Consider using Jobseeker’s professional resume creation tool - you can enter in all of your details and select from a curated library of layouts, formats, fonts, and styles.
+Consider using Jobseeker’s professional resume creation tool - you can enter in all of your details and select from a curated library of templates, layouts, formats, fonts, and styles.
 Then download your resume instantly and get started applying for jobs right away!